Andrew stops using HRH style as Queen removes his military roles and patronages

 The Queen is head of the armed forces and honorary military appointments are in her gift.

-The Palace said previously that the duke’s military appointments were in abeyance after he stepped down from public duties in 2019.
+The Palace said previously that the duke’s military appointments were in abeyance after he stepped down from public duties in 2019 after his disastrous Newsnight interview.

-But until now he still retained the roles, which left the eight British regiments, including the Grenadier Guards of which he was Colonel, in limbo more than two years on.
+But until now he still retained the roles, which left the eight British regiments in limbo more than two years on.

 Ms Giuffre is suing the duke in the US for allegedly sexually assaulting her when she was a teenager.

-She claims she was trafficked by Epstein to have sex with Andrew when she was 17 and a minor under US law.
+She claims she was trafficked by Andrew’s friend Jeffrey Epstein to have sex with the duke when she was 17 and a minor under US law.

 The duke has strenuously denied the allegations.